agilbert201/beanisp/README.md

-## Simple Respoistory of ISP Resources
+## Simple Respository of ISP Resources